Federico Chiesa: Shining the Spotlight on Liverpool’s Italian Recruit

 A delightful player in full flow, it’s been a tough few years for Chiesa as he’s worked his way back from a long-term knee injury.
 Powerful and explosive when he finds his rhythm, trusting his body again after an ACL injury hasn’t been easy, and Liverpool will need to be patient with him.

 Manager Arne Slot has been just that, though, and he continues to stop short of saying when Chiesa will be ready to pull on a Liverpool shirt.
-The Reds have enjoyed a strong start to life under Slot despite defeat at home to Nottingham Forest last weekend.
+The Reds have enjoyed a strong start to life under Slot — apart from a home defeat to Nottingham Forest, they’ve won each of their nine matches under the Dutch manager.
 Mohamed Salah and Luis Diaz have looked particularly sharp, and ultimately, Chiesa will be afforded time to settle, as a result of Liverpool’s attacking riches.

 The 26-year-old is an opportunistic signing, and one with little downside, given his fee.
 A versatile forward, Chiesa can play across the frontline.
 A strong and efficient finisher, he profiles similarly to the likes of Salah and Diogo Jota, in respect of his ability to take advantage of openings.

-Chiesa seems to have settled well, his beaming smile a constant theme of his first few weeks on Merseyside.
+Chiesa seems to have settled well, his beaming smile a constant theme of his first two months on Merseyside.
 The former Fiorentina wide man appears grateful for the opportunity.
 Football leaves little room for sentiment these days, though, and until he produces on the pitch, Liverpool fans are hardly going to welcome him with open arms.

 Jarell Quansah: Liverpool’s Defensive Bedrock for the Post-Klopp Era